Victoria Montenegro

-Hilda Victoria Montenegro (born 31 January 1976) is an Argentine politician who has been a member of the Buenos Aires City Legislature since 2017 for the Kolina party.
+Hilda Victoria Montenegro (born 31 January 1976) is an Argentine politician.
+She was a member of the Buenos Aires City Legislature from 2017 to 2025.
+She is a member of the Kolina party.

-Montenegro is the daughter of two "desaparecidos", alleged political dissidents of the military dictatorship who ruled Argentina from 1976 to 1983.
+Montenegro is the daughter of two "desaparecidos", alleged political dissidents of the constitutional government of María Estela Martínez de Perón.
 Raised under a false name by a family linked to the dictatorship, Montenegro discovered her true identity in 2000 with the help of the Grandmothers of the Plaza de Mayo, becoming the 66th grandchild to have their identity restored.

 Early life

 Hilda Victoria Montenegro was born on 31 January 1976 in Hurlingam, Buenos Aires Province, daughter of Roque Orlando Montenegro and Hilda Ramona Argentina Torres.
 Her parents were originally from Salta, they were both active in the ERP-PRT.
-On 13 February 1976, when Victoria was only 13 days old, she and her parents were kidnapped from their home by the military; her parents were "disappeared", and she was illegally appropriated and given to an army colonel, Herman Antonio Tetzlaff.
+On 13 February 1976, during the constitutional government of María Estela Martínez de Perón, when Victoria was only 13 days old, she and her parents were kidnapped from their home by the military; her parents were "disappeared", and she was illegally appropriated and given to an army colonel, Herman Antonio Tetzlaff.

 She was raised by Tetzlaff and his wife, María del Carmen Eduartes, as their own daughter, under the name of "María Sol Tetzlaff".
 Growing up, she wanted to join the Army, but ultimately didn't due to recurrent anxiety attacks.